WhitehillGroup/docs/docs/whitehill/autopro/autopro.md

 ![settingsfile](img/apmainsettings.png)
 This is the "main settings" script

-The settings script is pretty self explanitory but here is a table of what everything does
+The settings script is pretty self explanatory but here is a table of what everything does
 ![table](img/aptable.png)

 A lot of this script is out of the scope of this tutorial, we will only cover the basics of this file here.